Oscilloscope Basics: Beginner Guide to Waveforms, Probes, Triggering and Safe Measurements

 Grounding: The Most Critical Concept

 Oscilloscopes need a ground reference.
-The ground clip on the probe must be connected to a stable ground point on your circuit.
-Improper grounding can cause:
+The ground clip on the probe must be connected to a suitable ground point on the circuit.
+Incorrect grounding can cause inaccurate readings, noise or dangerous short circuits.

 Golden Rules of Grounding